SpatialInfinity/AWS-SA-StudyLAB/README.md

 MFA options
 There are several MFA device options such as using a mobile device running a MFA app (Google Authenticator, Authy, etc...) or a universal 2nd factor security key eg. Yubikey by Yubico (supports multiple root and IAM users using a single key).
 Other MFA options includes hardware key fob by Gemalto or another by Surepass ID for AWS GovCloud.

+AWS Access Keys, CLI and SDK

+Ways to access AWS
+- AWS management console (protected by password + MFA)
+- AWS Command Line Interface (protected by access keys)
+- AWS SDK (protected by access keys)

+Access keys can be generated from the AWS console.
+Users can manage their own access keys Access keys are secret, just like a password.
+They are not to be shared.
+Access key id = username and Access secret = password

+What is the AWS CLI

+AWS CLI tool allows you to interact with AWS services using command line shell.
+Offers direct access to the public API of AWS services.
+Scripts can be developed to manage your resources, it is also open source.

+What is the AWS SDK?

+Similar to the AWS CLI, it allows you to access AWS services programmatically.
+Allows you to embed within your application(s).
+Supported languages Java script, python, php, .net, ruby, java, Go, Nodes.JS, C++ Mobile SDKs (Android, iOS)
+IoT devices SDKs (embedded C, Adunino)
+AWS CLI was built on AWS SDK for python

+How can users access AWS?